South Africa - Focus on the Kruger Photo Safari - June 2022

 Having worked with many different guides in different locations I have found that it is always nice and refreshing to have a guide with new ideas and suggestions and work together to achieve new images.
 It is also important though that the basics are understood by all the guides we use on our photo safaris which is why my training manual came to be.

 The manual covers the basics of how to guide photographers, looking at the light, the distance from the subject and parking in a position to predict the animals next move.
 The manual also illustrates "in the field examples" so that guides know what we photographers are talking about when we say "can we move 1 meter forward, my background is not good from this position, etc etc..." !!

-We secure the use of "Private Safari Vehicles" on all of our safaris.
+We secure the use of "Private" Photographic vehicles on all of our safaris.
 This is a very important element of a successful photographic safari.
-Essentially it means that you will not share the vehicle with other guests staying at the lodge / camp who are not part of our group.
+Essentially it means that you will not share the vehicle with other guests staying at the lodge/camp who are not part of our group.
 Regular safari clients and nature photographers do not mix very well.
 You will want to stay for extended periods at a sighting waiting for the best photo opportunities.

-Authentic photo safaris, by their very nature have to be flexible.
-We do our utmost to accommodate our clients needs and requests which are often very different from a regular safari.
+Authentic photographic safaris, by their very nature, have to be flexible.
+We do our utmost to accommodate our client's needs and requests which are very different from regular safari clients.
 We take each day as it comes and yes we are able to be flexible and stay out all day if a particular situation warrants it.

-If we are far from camp and are patiently waiting for a Leopard to descend a tree, a Cheetah to hunt or a group of Wildebeest to cross the Mara River then we most certainly stay out.
-It is always a good idea to bring along some snack bars or take a piece of fruit with you in case we do not return for lunch.
-On most occasions our packed breakfasts have enough food in them to last the full day anyway.
+For example, if we are far from camp and are patiently waiting for a Leopard to descend a tree, a Cheetah to hunt or a group of Wildebeest to cross the Mara River, then we will stay out.
+It is always a good idea to bring along some extra snack bars for these situations.

 - First contact us to confirm that there are spaces available on the photo safari that you are interested in - (please use the enquiry form on this page)